section-engineering-education/engineering-education/articles/mongodb-nodejs-custom-ranking/index.md

 #### Introduction

 In our daily life problems, we would at one point need to sort our data to give us more insights on how to go about our operations.
 For example in a school setup, we need to analyze the results of students and give them appropriate positions based on their performance.
 Due to this, we always have to bear in mind that two or more of them will score the same mark or points.
-As developers, we have to program the system to give the students the same position and the next student an appropriately incremented position.
-For instance these five students and their points, we would proceed as shown:
+As developers, we have to program the system to give the students the same position and the next student that follows after them an appropriately incremented position.
+For instance, for these five students and their points, we would proceed as follows:

 - Student 1: 21pts - **POS 1**
 - Student 2: 38pts - **POS 2**